Build your first Teams app using C#

 Apps in Microsoft Teams are web applications that provide one or more capabilities.
 For the Teams platform to load your app, your app must be available on the internet.
 To do this, you need to host your app.
 You can either host it in Microsoft Azure for free or create a tunnel to the local process on your computer using

 ngrok.
-After you host your app, note its root URL, such as
+After you host your app, make a note of its root URL, such as

 Tunnel using ngrok